wasedatakeuchilab/server/README.md

 ./scripts/setup-proxy.sh
 ```

-Then login again or reboot and the Internet is available for most of applications on the machine.
+Then login again or reboot and the Internet is available for most applications on the machine.

 ### Run the setup script